Contact us whenever you need it!

 Right-to-work laws allow workers to choose whether they want to join a labor union.
 States without such laws require workers to pay union dues as a term of employment.

 According to the Bureau of Labor Statistics, 14 million workers in America belonged to unions in 2021.
-This indicated that a large number of workers are affected by these laws.
+This indicated that many workers are affected by these laws.

 Which States Have Right-To-Work Laws?